xw2519/HLP-Project-2022-Team-8/README-tlp19.md

 ### Analysis of how/why code works

-* *A good way to show code works is to explain how it differs from existing working code and how existing* *functionality is preserved.*

 1. Function `getClickedSegment` - **Detecting which segment is clicked**
     - The function establishes a bounding bow around the coordinates that the user has clicked at (given that it is on a wire) and checks which of the wire's segments was clicked on.